The first month of school. You know what that means: everybody’s excitedly planning for next summer.

 The Application

-The application, due in mid January, consists of eight questions, two recommendation letters–one required and one optional, and some general profile/personal information.
-The questions are very similar to those of college supplemental essays, so even if by some horrible fluke you aren’t accepted into the program, you will have spent time crafting thoughtful responses that you can then re-work for college applications.
+The application, due in mid January, consists of eight questions, two recommendation letters–one required and one optional–and some general profile/personal information.
+The questions are very similar to those of college supplemental essays, so even if by some horrible fluke you aren’t accepted into the program, you’ll have spent time crafting thoughtful responses that can be re-worked for college applications.

 Here is my main tip for the questions on the application: focus on your leadership qualities, not on your academic and personal ones.
 For instance, if you are really good at physics, that’s great!!!!
 Congrats!!!!